mbsabath/large_data_in_R/Large-Data-in-R.md

 One final useful aspect of hdf5 files is that we are not limited to storing data frame like data, and can combine multiple types of information in to a single file for easy sharing.
-For example, we could package a data dictionary along with our sharded data.
+For example, we could pacookage a data dictionary along with our sharded data.
 We can either directly store strings in the file as data objects, or store a list containing all data documentation information in a single object.
 Both methods are valid, and your choice depends on your needs.